 Translation license License of the translation, (does not need to be the same as the source code license).

 License URL URL where users can find the actual text of a license in full.

-New language How to handle requests for creation of new languages.
-Please note that the availability of choices depends on the file format, see Supported formats.
+New translation How to handle requests for creation of new languages.
+See Adding new translations.